Cidco MailStation

-The CIDCo MailStation was a portable e-mail terminal first introduced by CIDCO Inc in 1999 at Amazon.com and was marketed as the Mivo 100 by EarthLink.
-The MailStation is no longer sold by either EarthLink or Amazon.
+The Cidco MailStation was a portable e-mail terminal first introduced by Cidco, Inc. in 1999 at Amazon.com and was marketed as the Mivo 100 by EarthLink.
+MailStation is no longer sold by either EarthLink or Amazon.

 The MailStation was designed to send and receive e-mails via a standard POTS telephone line.
 It was intended as an alternative to a laptop computer in regards to its messaging capabilities and also as an alternative to a personal computer for those who for whatever reason do not have access to one but who wish to enjoy the benefits of e-mail.

 The device could hold up to four hundred messages and up to one thousand contacts.
 Most e-mail attachments could not be viewed with the device, though later models were able to open small images.

 Mailstation models

-Since the introduction of Mailstation in 1999 it has been released in 5 different models:
+Since the introduction of Mailstation in 1999 it has been released in five different models: